Search for a surname in the box below and then click "Search" to search for Staff.

 Design Strategies for Non-Place

 DEMO_net began to bring eParticipation experts together to try to establish some research norms.
-However, the project did not turn out to be the most ...
+However, the project did not turn out to be the most effective way to do this.
+The project officer was ...

 Davenport, E. & Horton, K. (2004).
 Space, time, agency and the texture of service in the digital city.